 Examples of Catherine’s work

-Soon after joining MartinJenkins, Catherine worked with MBIE’s Provincial Development Unit, where she has led the Monitoring and Reporting team in developing recommendations.
-This has included reviewing and refining data processes and developing an effective communications plan around job numbers and how success is measured.
+For MBIE’s Provincial Development Unit, Catherine led the Monitoring and Reporting team in developing recommendations.
+This included reviewing and refining data processes and developing an effective communications plan around job numbers and how success is measured.
 She has also worked on boosting the evaluation culture, making it regular practice to draw meaning and insights from the data.

 Catherine has a Bachelor of Arts from the University of Otago, where she majored in Communications and minored in Politics and Geography.
 She won a Geography Scholarship and maintained an A-level grade point average throughout her BA.